Fault Tolerance by Construction: Faults on Circuits

 While there are a variety of potential noise models to consider, we will consider the following: \begin{definition}[Circuit-level noise] The \emph{circuit-level noise model} for some quantum circuit $C$ consists of the following atomic faults: \begin{itemize} \item For each wire: \begin{itemize} \item \textbf{Qubit flips:} A fault acting only on that wire. \end{itemize} \item For each gate (including Pauli measurements): \begin{itemize} \item \textbf{Gate faults:} Faults acting on any subset of the output wires of the gate. \end{itemize} \item For each Pauli measurement: \begin{itemize} \item \textbf{Measurement flip:} An anticommuting Pauli applied immediately before and after the measurement. \item \textbf{Measurement flip + gate faults:} A measurement flip and a fault acting on any subset of the outputs of the measurement. \end{itemize} \end{itemize} \end{definition}

-\autoref{fig:fault-examples} (b) shows how measurement flips can be represented using this framework.
-Despite affecting multiple fault locations, in this noise model, the measurement flip is an atomic fault, counting as one fault event. \autoref{fig:fault-examples} (c) shows a multi-qubit fault created by a single fault event on the CNOT.
+\autoref{fig:fault-examples}(a) shows how measurement flips can be represented using this framework.
+Despite affecting multiple spacetime locations, in this noise model, the measurement flip is an atomic fault, counting as one fault event. \autoref{fig:fault-examples}(b) shows a multi-qubit fault created by a single fault event on the CNOT.